3rn3st0707/armonia-expuesta/docs/armonia/arm2.md

 &nbsp;     G             D
 &nbsp;When I'll say that something
 &nbsp;Em                  <a class="magentaDom">B7</a>
-&nbsp;I want to hold your hand,
+&nbsp;I Want To Hold Your Hand,
 &nbsp;C         D         G    Em
-&nbsp;I want to hold your hand,
+&nbsp;I Want To Hold Your Hand,
 &nbsp;C         D         G
-&nbsp;I want to hold your hand.
+&nbsp;I Want To Hold Your Hand.

 &nbsp;   G              D
 &nbsp;Oh please, say to me